beliveau-lab/OligoMiner/README.md

 2. NGS alignment.
 For example, you can use [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) to align the newly generated set of candidate probes by running:

-		bowtie2 -x hg38 -U 3.fastq --no-hd -t -k 100 --very-sensitive-local -S 3_u.sam
+		bowtie2 -x /path_to_hg38_index/hg38 -U 3.fastq --no-hd -t -k 100 --very-sensitive-local -S 3_u.sam

 	or

-		bowtie2 -x hg38 -U 3.fastq --no-hd -t -k 2 --local -D 20 -R 3 -N 1 -L 20 -i C,4 --score-min G,1,4 -S 3.sam
+		bowtie2 -x /path_to_hg38_index/hg38 -U 3.fastq --no-hd -t -k 2 --local -D 20 -R 3 -N 1 -L 20 -i C,4 --score-min G,1,4 -S 3.sam

-	... where "hg38" is replaced with the path to the bowtie2 dictionaries for your genome of interest.
+	... where "path_to_hg38_index" is replaced with the path to the bowtie2 indices for your genome of interest.
 These commands produce .sam files (`3_u.sam` and `3.sam`) containing sequence alignment information, but require genome builds as described in the previous section.
 If you are just testing your scripts to make sure they are working properly, we have already provided the output `3_u.sam` and `3.sam` files in the example files directory for you to use to test subsequent scripts.

 3. To process the .sam file produced by sequence alignment, use the `outputClean.py` script: